er1czz/beyondwords/README.md

 5. **Takeaways**
    - Top predictive features: characters, words, and their averages
-   - User engagement is a key factor to improve conversion
+   - User engagement is a key factor of user conversion

 ## Examples
  <details>